mmj32/Class-Practice-Repo/README.md

 5. Don't forget to commit and save your progress while working on your file.
 Also, check status via `git status`.

-6. Occasionally push it to your GitHub remote fork.
+6. Occasionally push it to your GitHub remote fork ("origin").

 7. When you think you have a final version, push it one last time to your GitHub remote fork.
 Check the file on GitHub to make sure everything looks fine.